tokyoliyi/MacOSX-for-W650DC-DD/README.md

                     {
                         Notify (PS2K, 0x0405)
                     }

                     If (LEqual (Local0, 0x03))
                     {
                         Notify (PS2K, 0x0406)
                     }

                     Store (0x02, OEM2)
 end;
 </pre></code>
 ## Notice
 + You need to generate and patch DSDT by yourself
 + Use ssdtPRGen.sh to generate SSDT for your CPU
-+ You can use clover config from me
++ You can use clover config directly.
 ## Not Working
 + mic
 + wifi